-Subversion treats repository names and paths in a case-insensitive fashion for the purposes of access control, converting them to lower case internally before comparing them against the contents of your access file.
-Use lower case for the contents of the section headers in your access file.
+Prior to version 1.7, Subversion treated repository names and paths in a case-insensitive fashion for the purposes of access control, converting them to lower case internally before comparing them against the contents of your access file.
+It now does these comparisons case-sensitively.
+If you upgraded to Subversion 1.7 from an older version, you should review your access files for case correctness.